 What Every Student Should Know

-Recently I told my daughter to go pay something with a check.
+Recently, I told my daughter to go pay something with a check.
 She responded by asking me if she had those somewhere.
 She literally had never written one.
-In a day of Venmo, Zelle, debit and credit cards, people, students included, just don’t seem to carry cash anymore and checks are becoming more and more archaic.
+In the days of Venmo, Cash App, Zelle, debit, and credit cards, many people, students included, just don’t seem to carry cash anymore and checks are becoming more and more archaic.
 Credit cards, though, can be scary for students; particularly when they see the word “limit” and somehow skip over the fact that those balances have to get paid.

 Given that we made some serious errors with our oldest regarding money management, we decided to approach things differently with young adult #3.
 As she entered her sophomore year, we actually encouraged her to get a credit card.
 We began by explaining the reasons why:

 - Establish credit

 - Provide ease and convenience when paying for things

 - Take advantage of offers with accrued points ie: cashback, gift cards, and rewards